nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### Finding a specific module by module code

-Look for modules with module codes that matches your entered keyword.
+Looks for modules with module codes that matches your entered keyword.
 * The output also consists of the index of the module, which is needed for subsequent commands.

 #### Format: `find /code <KEYWORD>`